hg90/academic-kickstart/content/home/about.md

  My research interests are broadly in the areas of using Bayesian approach to solve problems on dynamic models such as stochastic differential equations and Markov-based models.
 My current research focuses on Bayesian inference on stochastic cusp differential equations.

  Before joing UNC, I received MS in Mathematics from [Courant Institute, NYU](https://cims.nyu.edu/) and BS in Applied Mathematics from UNC - Chapel Hill.
-I also received high school diploma from [Jinan Foreigh Language Scholl](https://www.jnflw.com).
+I also received high school diploma from [Jinan Foreigh Language School](https://www.jnfls.com) in China.
 My resume is {{% staticref "files/resume.pdf" %}}here{{% /staticref %}}.